10 Ways To Restore Relationships Damaged by Anger

 Anger WILL destroy your relationships if you don’t get it under control.
 By that, I don’t mean you NEVER get angry again.
 I mean you don’t get angry near as often, and you apologize immediately each time you realize it has happened.

-Be encouraged and go fight for that relationship!
+Be encouraged and fight for that relationship!
 You need to win and keep your child’s heart.
+Ask God to help you with your anger so you can keep the relationship with your kids strong.

-Download your FREE Printable How to Respond to your Anger Below!
+Grab your FREE Printable: How to Respond to your Anger